irmen/Serpent/README.md

 contain comments.
 Serpent does not add comments by itself apart from the single header line.

-Set literals are not supported on python <3.2 (``ast.literal_eval`` limitation).
-If you need Python < 3.2 compatibility, you'll have to use ``set_literals=False`` when serializing.
-Since version 1.6 serpent chooses this wisely for you by default, but you can still override it if needed.

 Floats +inf and -inf are handled via a trick, Float 'nan' cannot be handled and is represented by the special value:  ``{'__class__':'float','value':'nan'}`` We chose not to encode it as just the string 'NaN' because that could cause memory issues when used in multiplications.

-Jython's ast module cannot properly parse some literal reprs of unicode strings.
-This is a known bug http://bugs.jython.org/issue2008 It seems to work when your server is Python 2.x but safest is perhaps to make sure your data to parse contains only ascii strings when dealing with Jython.
-Serpent checks for possible problems and will raise an error if it finds one, rather than continuing with string data that might be incorrect.